-- Officers will speak with any witness and obtain detailed statements of the incident. - On completion of the investigation the outcome is communicated to the owner and an update provided to the complainant/victim. - Recommended actions from the report are carried - If the matter goes to court, the officer will organise a formal interview with the victim and any witnesses.
+- Recommended actions from the report are carried out. - If the matter goes to court, the officer will organise a formal interview with the victim and any witnesses.
 The victim and witnesses may be required to attend a court hearing.

 BE PROACTIVE